 Harsh, outer coats with soft, woolly undercoats (Sheepdogs, Collies, Shepherds, Chows, Pomeranians, etc.):

-Brush with the grain on the outer coat and against the grain on the undercoat using a wire-pin brush or a firm bristle brush with long, wide-spaced bristles.
+Use with the grain on the outer coat.
+Against the grain on the undercoat using a wire-pin brush or a firm bristle brush with long, wide-spaced bristles.
 Use a slicker brush for tangles and mats. too long could irritate the skin.

 Thin, delicate coats (Yorkies, Maltese, etc.):